skenderidis/terraform_lab/lab-3/README.md

     ```

-## Exercise 3 - Environment Variables
+## Exercise 2.3 - Environment variables

 1. Create an environment variable for the `file_content` variable